 Change the bold marked username and password for yourself.
 Once complete, it will create Windows 7 Hotspot.
 You will be able to share your active internet connection to anybody using the hotspot.

 The process is much simpler in Windows 10 now.
 Windows offers a dedicated toggle switch to create a hotspot as we do in our smartphones.
-You can configure hotspot name, setup password, and more using the feature.
+You can configure hotspot names, set up a password, and more using the feature.

 Troubleshooting Windows 7 or Windows 10 Wifi Hotspot (Posted by Phil)